Zythyr/RbuWSL/README.md

 ### Disclaimer
 Use at your own risk.
 The author, maintainers, and contributors of this script are not responsible for any loss and corruption this script may cause to your files, system, and the drive you are backing up to.
 Make sure to read the README properly before using this script.
+* Only use this script on Windows with WSL
+* Do NOT use this script with Cygwin, MinGW, Git Bash, etc..
+You may run into permission related issues.

 ### License
 Coming soon